qnguyen523/172-final/README.md

-I run my server locally
+I run my server locally at port 8080.
-database server: url: 'mongodb://localhost/test'
+My database server: url: 'mongodb://localhost/test'

 POST, PUT, and GET requests can also be tested with Postman app.